armkeh/principles-of-programming-languages/README.md

   - November 25th

+      - The due dates for assignment 2 and homework 8 have now been shifted.

+          - Assignment 2 is shifted to November 29th (Sunday) from the 26th.
+          - Homework 8 is shifted to November 26th from the 25th.
+          - As mentioned in lecture, if you have completed, committed and pushed all or a majority of assignment 2 by tomorrow (the original due date), please e-mail or message Mark.
+            Because you will not have benefitted from this extension, we will be considering a small (unspecified amount of) bonus at the end of the term for those in this situation.

       - You should now be able to fill out course evaluations at
         <https://evals.mcmaster.ca>.
 Please do leave feedback; I always
         read and take it into account.
 Specific and constructive